mdda/deep-learning-workshop/ideas.md

          -  Possible to do this locally too (won't need to use class labels to do this, hopefully)
       +  Check performance of latent layer
          -  This will be (implicitly) trained with network structure as a ~prior
-   *  Related new paper? : https://arxiv.org/abs/1807.01613 (Conditional Neural Processes)
+   *  Related new papers?
+      +  https://arxiv.org/abs/1807.01613 : Conditional Neural Processes (DeepMind)
+      +  https://arxiv.org/abs/1809.07023 : Removing the Feature Correlation Effect of Multiplicative Noise (Calgary)
    *  Related old papers:
       +  https://arxiv.org/abs/1511.06068 : Reducing Overfitting in Deep Networks by Decorrelating Representations
-         -  substantial computational overhead (according to DeepMind)
+         -  substantial computational overhead (according to Calgary)
       +  https://arxiv.org/abs/1611.01967 : Regularizing CNNs with Locally Constrained Decorrelations
-         -  yield marginal improvements (according to DeepMind)
+         -  yield marginal improvements (according to Calgary)

 *  Learn VAE from trained teacher
    *  No need to train image-sized Decoder